Why Buy a 2016 Subaru Crosstrek?Buying Guide Advice Prices

 4) Unimpressive Hybrid Fuel Economy

-Those considering buying the 2016 Subaru XV Crosstrek Hybrid to save on gas may be disappointed to learn that its fuel economy isn't all that different from the standard base model.
+Those considering buying the 2016 Subaru Crosstrek Hybrid to save on gas may be disappointed to learn that its fuel economy isn't all that different from the standard base model.
 While reviewers say its electric motor does give it a bit more pep when accelerating from a standstill, it only gets 4 more city miles per gallon than the gas version, which it matches for highway mileage.